Eddy-Stanford/QBO-History-Matching/README.md

 This repository is maintained by Robert King (robcking@stanford.edu)

 ## Obtaining model runs
 This work utilized the Model of an idealized Moist Atmosphere GCM (Jucker and Gerber, 2017) which has the AD99 parameterization implemented within it.
 The scripts in this repository utilize an `apptainer` containerized version of MiMA which is available at https://github.com/Eddy-Stanford/MiMA on the `container` branch.
-All scripts look for a compiled container available at a path specified by the `$MIMAPATH` environment variable.
+All scripts look for a compiled container (e.g `mima.sif`) available at a path specified by the `$MIMAPATH` environment variable.

 ## Experiment definition files